 Sète is also renowned for its cuisine, sourced freshly from the Mediterranean Sea.
 One of its most unique dishes is the tielle: a pie with red sauce and seafood, be it shrimp, lobster, or squid.

 Lastly, make sure to save time for a hike up Mont Saint Clair.
 In about 30 minutes up a steep incline, you’ll reach the panoramic view at the top—definitely worthwhile, especially on a bright sunny day.
 From the top, you’ll be able to see Montpellier and even Pic Saint-Loup.

 A bit further southwest of Montpellier towards the Pyrenees sits the city of Carcassonne.
 One of the greatest sites to visit here is la Cité de Carcassonne, which is one of the most intact walled cities in France dating back to the Middle Ages.

 A constant battleground, la Cité acted as a stronghold for France in protecting the Occitanie region from surrounding nations.
 Most notably, under the reign of Charlemagne, it was recaptured in the 8th century.

 Now in the 21st century, Carcassonne is a larger city surrounding the old Cité on the hill.
 Despite its smaller size, la Cité has much to see.
 Enjoy a walk up to the large gated entrance and then atop narrow cobblestone paths with dainty, crooked shops tucked away.

-The ramparts, however, draw in most attention with a tour of the old fortress and castle within la Cité.
+The ramparts, however, draw the most attention with a tour of the old fortress and castle within la Cité.
 Most of it has been restored to preserve its authenticity.

 If you’re the outdoorsy type, you will love this region.
 Most of the coastal areas in Brittany, especially near Finistère (translated as “the end of the world”) is flat, rocky, and lined with cliffs, which makes it easy to stroll along or climb if you’d like.